RETURN TO UFO PAGE | E-MAIL ME

 A.

-Aside from the prospect of just how difficult it would be to shoot down a vehicle that is literally centuries ahead of anything we possess, I find it inconceivable that any advanced civilization would not appreciate the importance of retrieving their own downed vehicles (much less their occupants, dead or alive) or lack the means or recovering them.
-At a minimum, they should at least possess the means of vaporizing the debris from orbit long before the military knows about it (which is why I believe the entire Roswell mythology is hogwash).
-Further, and in the same vein, I cannot imagine a scenario in which an alien civilization would permit one of their vehicles to be closely examined by a technologically inferior race, or would permit reverse engineering to be carried out (plus there is the question as to whether it would even be technological possible to reverse engineer an alien spacecraft.
-It is likely the technology would be so exotic to us that we couldn't even figure out what a device does, much less replicate the thing ourselves.)
-Such would be the height of stupidity and irresponsibility.
+Aside from the prospect of just how difficult it would be to shoot down a vehicle that is literally centuries ahead of us technologically, I find it inconceivable that any advanced civilization would not appreciate the importance of retrieving their own downed vehicles (much less their occupants, dead or alive) or lack the means of recovering them.
+At a minimum, they should at least possess the means of vaporizing the debris from orbit long before the military knows about it.
+Further, and in the same vein, I cannot imagine a scenario in which an alien civilization would permit one of their vehicles to be closely examined by a technologically inferior race or would permit reverse engineering to be carried out (plus there is the question as to whether it would even be technological possible to reverse engineer an alien spacecraft).
+As such, while I am open to whatever hard evidences the "reverse engineering" and "crash recovery" crowds have to present, for the time being I must remain skeptical of the whole idea that we have crashed disks and/or dead aliens in our possession.

 Q. Do I believe alien spacecraft have ever purposely landed on Earth?